T8RIN/ImageToolbox/README.md

 # 🌟 UI tweaks

-- Selecting Emoji for top app bar
+- Selecting wmoji for top app bar
 - Ability to use many types of switch instead of Material You
 - Secure mode for app
 - Maximum brightness for selected screens